• Play the sound file

 Short answer: because the incident tells us something about the current condition of our society.
 Supplementary to that: The last time I gave over a segment to Oprah was back in September of 2008, nearly five years ago, so I don't exactly have a fixation on the lady.
 I'll try to make it another five years before I mention her again, all right?

 OK, so what does the incident tell us?
 Well, first, it tells us that there is no accusation of racism so absurdly ridiculous and paper-thin in credibility that liberals — including practically all of the mainstream media — won't take it in dead earnest.
-Even Bill O'Reilly came to Oprah's defense, quote: "That was Oprah's experience, and she has a perfect right to express her feelings about it.
-The truth is, there are racists."
-End quote.
+Even Bill O'Reilly came to Oprah's defense, quote:

 The other, sadder thing it tells us is that the post-racial America we were promised when Barack Obama was first elected President, has not arrived, is in fact further away than ever.
 The less blacks have to complain about — and for us working stiffs, it's hard to see that a person with 2.9 billion dollars in the bank has anything to complain about — the more they want to whine and guilt-trip us nonblacks over tiny or imaginary slights.

 And this one does seem to have been imaginary.
 The sales assistant who so bruised Oprah's feelings told a Swiss Sunday newspaper that the incident didn't transpire at all as Oprah related it.
 She indignantly denied telling Oprah that the bag cost too much and Oprah wouldn't be able to afford it.
-Quote from her: "This is not true.
-This is absurd.
-I would never say something like that to a customer."
+Quote from her:

-Well: she said, she said.
+Well: She said, she said.
 I have zero experience of shopping in upmarket fashion stores, but people who do have tell me that the sales assistants can be awfully snooty — the more upmarket, the snootier.

 On the other hand, their snootiness is comprehensive: I mean, the stories you hear about the snootiness come from people of all colors and backgrounds.

 In a store like that, in a location like that, when a black woman comes in, the default assumption would be that she is the family member of some African dictator.
-Mrs. Mugabe, for example, is known to be an extremely keen shopper for luxury goods.
+Mrs Mugabe, for example, is known to be an extremely keen shopper for luxury goods.
 They don't have too many black welfare queens in downtown Zürich.
 On circumstantial grounds, therefore, I seriously doubt racial prejudice played any part in any snootiness the store assistant may have engaged in.

 Fortifying the impression that Oprah was making an alp out of a molehill there is the fact that Oprah is promoting a movie she has a part in, a piece of black grievance porn about a White House butler.
 One thing about Oprah that no-one could deny is that the lady has a talent for publicizing herself … "By any means necessary," as the slogan on ghetto T-shirts goes.